hamster-shared/gitbook/docs/Automated workflow/EVM Contract/02_Check EVM Contract.md

 All contract code files with problems in the project will be displayed in this area.
 Click the problems file name to display the problems, the content includes: the row and column where the problem occurred, the problem description, and the check tool.

-## Contract Style Guide validations
+## Contract Style Guide Validations

 After the contract check is successfully executed, the Contract Style Guide validations results will be displayed.
 Like this: